skuqre/anise/src/pages/docs/nikkepedia/index.md

 Commands with an `[only-to-you]` argument has this argument always default to **True** to prevent chat clutter; set it to **False** if you want to share the message with others.

-If you'd like a more "in-depth" description for these commands (as these are summarizations) you can head to the right, they have their own unique page for descriptions.
+If you'd like a more "in-depth" description for these commands (as these are summarizations) you can head to the left, they have their own unique page for descriptions.